pranomostro/script/README.md

 * r FILES: moves file(s) to ~/trash
 * tb: launches the Tor browser

+wmutils scripts:

 * barign: wait until X has fully started and then ignore the bar.
-* barinfo: print system information so that it can be processed by lemonbar
+* barinfo: print system information so that it can be processed by lemonbar is system specific with the brightness, depends on ell
 * beau [w|h] [WIN]: resizes a window conforming to the golden ratio
 * big [WIN]: resize a window so that it leaves a gap of the correct width at the side
 * cnt [WIN]: center the current window, needs wmutils